 We have used flavorings to add zest to our food and lives since well before recorded history.
-From early times, flavorings (such as spices, sugar, and salt) have been part of a quest to make foods and beverages taste better, leading to a more enjoyable life.
+From early times, flavorings have been part of a quest to make foods and beverages taste better, leading to a more enjoyable life.

 America came to the world’s attention because Christopher Columbus sailed off in 1492 to seek a faster route to Far Eastern spice sources.
-Centuries later, the advent of commercial food processing created the need for flavors that were familiar to consumers but could also be incorporated into the new methods of food production.
+Centuries later, the advent of the modern food industry created the need for flavors that were familiar to consumers but could also be incorporated into the new methods of food production.

 Today, added flavors can be found in most products we enjoy.
-They can enhance existing flavors naturally present in foods and drinks and can also be used in creative ways to add new flavors, including snacks, juices, and even water.
+They can improve existing flavors naturally present in foods and drinks and can also be used in creative ways to add new flavors to snacks, juices, and even water.